 - Taking the substance as a way to cope with difficult emotions or events.

-- Heightened symptoms of an existing mental health condition such as depression or anxiety.
+- Heightened symptoms of an existing mental health condition such as depression, post traumatic stress disorder (PTSD), bipolar disorder, borderline personality disorder, obsessive compulsive disorder (OCD) or schizophrenia and anxiety.

 - Being more on-edge or easily agitated than usual.

 - Spending a lot of time thinking of the substance or the next use of it.

 Suppose you resonate with any of the signs listed above.
 In that case, you may be experiencing addiction and we suggest taking immediate action today by contacting us and beginning an enquiry.